Martial law in Poland: Ruling of unconstitutionality

 After the fall of Communism in Poland in 1989, members of a parliamentary commission determined that martial law had been imposed in clear violation of the country's constitution, which had authorized the executive to declare martial law only between parliamentary sessions (at other times the decision was to be taken by the Sejm).
 However, the Sejm had been in session at the time when martial law was instituted.
 In 1992 the Sejm declared the 1981 imposition of martial law to be unlawful and unconstitutional.

 Soviet intervention debate

-The instigators of the martial law, such as Wojciech Jaruzelski, argue that the army crackdown rescued Poland from a possibly disastrous military intervention of the Soviet Union, East Germany, and other Warsaw Pact countries (similar to the earlier interventions in Hungary in 1956 and Czechoslovakia in 1968).
-Public figures who supported the introduction of martial law (including some of the right-wing figures like Jędrzej Giertych) would also refer to that threat.
+The instigators of the martial law, such as Jaruzelski, argued that the army crackdown rescued Poland from a possibly disastrous military intervention of the Soviet Union, East Germany, and other Warsaw Pact countries (similar to the earlier interventions in Hungary in 1956 and Czechoslovakia in 1968).
+Public figures who supported the introduction of martial law (including some of the right-wing figures like Jędrzej Giertych) also cited that threat.
+In an interview with the Swedish newspaper Dagens Nyheter in 1995, Jaruzelski said that on 21 November 1981 he received a formal letter from the Soviet politburo, demanding "not one step back from socialism", not even powersharing.
+According to Jaruzelski, the letter was far sharper than the letter sent to the Czechoslovak communist party before the invasion in 1968.
+"The message was ultimative", Jaruzelski said in the interview, "we had no choice".

 In 2009, archive documents hinted that in a conversation Jaruzelski had with Viktor Kulikov, a Soviet military leader, Jaruzelski himself begged for Soviet intervention as his domestic control was deteriorating.
-Jaruzelski responded by claiming the document was 'just another falsification' and denied all charges.
+Jaruzelski responded by claiming the document was "just another falsification" and denied all charges.